HarshitSohaney/htn-2023-splitdocs/README.md

-# htn-2023-splitdocs
+# Jamscribe

+An experiment in real-time iterative doc editing.
-Project for Hack The North 2023
+Built at Hack The North 2023.